OfficeDev/office-scripts-docs/docs/resources/samples/community-seasons-greetings.md

 ## Script

-Download the file <a href="happy-tree.xlsx">happy-tree.xlsx</a> used in this solution to try it out yourself!
+Download <a href="happy-tree.xlsx">happy-tree.xlsx</a> for a ready-to-use workbook.
+Add the following script to try the sample yourself!

 ```TypeScript
 /* Original version by Leslie Black.  */